 Specific sounds might be used to help encourage sleep regardless of environmental noises.
 Examples include rainforest or soothing beach sounds.

 There are even machines specifically designed for use with infants.
-Some are equipped with instrumental lullabies, and even a heartbeat noise that is used to mimic that of the mother.
+Some are equipped with instrumental lullabies or even a heartbeat noise that is used to mimic that of the mother.

-- Some infant white noise machines have a heartbeat setting mimicking the mother, which is comforting for newborns.
+Some infant white noise machines have a heartbeat setting mimicking the mother, which may be comforting for newborns.

 White noise may aid sleep

-Your baby might be accustomed to being surrounded by noise, so a completely quiet environment could have the opposite affect when it comes time to sleep.
+Your baby might be accustomed to being surrounded by noise, so a completely quiet environment could have the opposite effect when it comes time to sleep.